utkuufuk/cpp-quick-reference/guide.md

 float floatVal = atoi("12.67");
 double doubleVal = atoi("12.67");

-// returns a numeric argument converted to a string object to_string(int value);
+// returns a numeric argument converted to a c-string object to_string(int value);
 to_string(long value);
 to_string(long long value);